Owner and Director

 Troy T. Taylor

-Troy T. Taylor is a founding partner and owner of ZuCot Gallery, the largest African-American-owned fine art gallery in the Southeast.
-Its mission is to promote original works of art by living African-American artists.
-Taylor has helped to develop a go-to-market strategy that was highly indexed at attracting the growing wealth of the city’s young African-American professional population.
-He has amassed a client list of over 1,000 collectors, and a social media following of over 10,000 followers.
-He has also developed an educational program with the Atlanta Public school system where over 2,500 students visit the gallery during the school year.
+Troy T. Taylor is a founding partner and owner of ZuCot Gallery, the largest African American-owned fine art gallery in the Southeast.
+Its mission is to promote original works of art by living African American artists.
+Taylor has helped to develop a go-to-market strategy that was highly indexed at attracting the growing wealth of the city’s young African American professional population.
+He has amassed a client list of over 1,000 collectors and a social media following of over 10,000 followers.
+He has also developed an educational program with Atlanta Public Schools where over 2,500 students visit the gallery during the school year.